cxw620/rust-polyglot/src/types.md

 as things to `impl Trait` for, parameters indicating a type rather than value, and as objects to hang methods on.

+Underscore `_` (and the lifetime `'_`)
+can be used as a placeholder in to-be-inferred type, but only in certainly places: where the language doesn't require the type to be explicitly stated, such as local variable bindings, closures, and expression.

 ### Some very important nominal types from the standard library